migtools/cpma/docs/scenarios/manifests/README.md

 CPMA can be configured using either:

 1. Interactive prompts.
 This is simillar to `openshift-install`.
-The tool can be run with no configuration, all missing values will be prompted.
+The tool can be run with no configuration, all required values will be prompted.
 You can see an example below.
 This is the most recommended way, because prompts will guide you through needed values and it can generate a configuration based on prompted values that will be used later.

 ![prompt](https://user-images.githubusercontent.com/20123872/60581251-c0f57100-9d86-11e9-9ab3-7681b840731a.gif)

-2. Flags.
-All configuration values can be passed using flags.
-For example: `./cpma --source cluster.example.com --work-dir ./dir` Refer to CPMA's [README.md](https://github.com/fusor/cpma#usage) for full list of flags.
+2. CLI parameters.
+All configuration values can be passed using CLI parameters.
+For example: `./cpma --source cluster.example.com --work-dir ./dir` Refer to CPMA's [README.md](https://github.com/fusor/cpma#usage) for full list of parameters.

 3. Predefined configuration file.
 You can manually create a yaml configuration based on this [example](https://github.com/fusor/cpma/blob/master/examples/cpma-config.example.yaml).
+Configuration file path can be passed using `--config` parameter, or place `cpma.yaml` in your home directory.

 4. Environmental variables.
 It is also possible to pass all configuration values as environmental variables.
 List of variables can be found in [README.md](https://github.com/fusor/cpma#e2e-tests)